Toqozz/toqozz.github.io/_posts/2018-06-28-unity-painless-inventory.markdown

 Alternatively, you can do some poor mans debugging and scatter some `Debug.Log`s around to achieve roughly the same thing with less/more effort.

-> *Note:* I've edited this post since I made it, please please let me know if something isn't working as intended and I'll do my best correction: toqoz@hotmail.com
+> *Note:* I've edited this post since I made it, please please let me know if something isn't working as intended and I'll do my best correction: toqoz (at) hotmail (dot) com